Danish Man Discovers Tooth Growing In His Nose, Responsible For Loss Of Smell And Congestion

 — WILK Newsradio (@WILKNewsradio) March 1, 2019

-In his younger years, the man mentioned, he had been subject to a significant facial trauma, but upon inspection, doctor’s did not attribute this incident to the tooth being present in his nasal cavity.
-Using an endoscope, doctors at the Aarhus University Hospital quickly performed a surgery in order to extract the errant tooth.
-The tooth was removed by the usage of a pair of forceps, and was covered in mucus at the time of its retrieval, per The New York Post.
+In his younger years, the man mentioned, he had been subject to significant facial trauma, but upon inspection, doctor’s did not attribute this incident to the tooth being present in his nasal cavity.
+Using an endoscope, doctors at the Aarhus University Hospital quickly performed surgery in order to extract the errant tooth.
+The tooth was removed by the usage of a pair of forceps and was covered in mucus at the time of its retrieval, per The New York Post.

-Doctors present also discovered another, slightly more common aberration in the man’s nasal cavity.
+Doctors present also discovered another slightly more common aberration in the man’s nasal cavity.
 A septal spur, something which amounts to a bony growth which can occlude the nasal passageway, was also present.
-Upon examination however, physicians agreed that this bone outcropping was not the cause of the patient’s described symptoms.
+Upon examination, however, physicians agreed that this bone outcropping was not the cause of the patient’s described symptoms.

 While many people suffer from nasal congestion, leakage, or sinus pain, it’s unlikely that many sufferers have faced news this bizarre.

-According to The New York Post, the patient saw his symptoms fully resolved, and suffered no further complications from the affair.
+According to The New York Post, the patient saw his symptoms fully resolved and suffered no further complications from the affair.